surrealdb/surrealdb.java/README.md

             client.createRecord(personTable, "tobie", tobie);
         } catch (SurrealRecordAlreadyExistsException e) {
             // This exception will be thrown if the record already exists
             // in the database.
-In this case, we will just update the record
+In this case, we will just force set the
-            // instead of creating a new one.
+            // existing record.

             // Try running the program twice to see this behavior in action

-            log.info("Record already exists, updating instead...");
+            log.info("Record already exists, setting instead...");
-            client.updateRecord(personTable, "tobie", tobie);
+            client.setRecord(personTable, "tobie", tobie);
         }

         // Retrieve the person from the database